MohammedSaqibMS/Calculating-Distance-Between-Object-and-Monocular-Camera/README.md

 - Store this as the **reference depth**, paired with the known **reference distance**.

-![Reference Depth calibration workflow](assets/example_2_ref_depth.png) *The calibration workflow: object detection + depth estimation combined to compute a reference depth at a known distance.*
+![Reference Depth calibration workflow](assets/example_2_ref_depth.png)

-![Output showing reference depth](assets/output_distance.png) *Example output of the calibration step, showing the detected object and its resulting reference depth value.*
+![Output showing reference depth](assets/output_distance.png)

 ### 2. Distance Estimation
 For any new frame: